tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 I will add the options to store styles in a more convenient way in separarate yaml files later.

 ## Development
+### Time travel
 I have written a time travel feature that makes the map travel through time.
 I am currently adding some interpolations to smooth over gaps in the tracker data.
 Once testing is completed, this feature will be added.
 If you feel like testing it, send me a message and I will create a test branch.

+### Easy configuration
+I am considering adding a feature to read all device trackers from Home Assistant, thus, no need to manually add the trackers to the widget definition.
+### Customization
+I will expose most of the styling features so that styling can be done through the skins.